PAID MANUSCRIPT CONSULTATIONS

 The file will contain:

-2. An optional synopsis page for MG/YA novels only
+2. A synopsis page for MG/YA novels only (optional)

-IMPORTANT: To submit your manuscript, visit our new Submissions Upload Page (link provided directly below) where you will upload your single Word file to our online Dropbox.
-You will need to enter your contact information, select faculty consultant preferences, indicate genre, and upload your file, then click SUBMIT.
-Shortly after, you will receive an automated confirmation email.
+IMPORTANT: To submit your manuscript, upload your single Word file using the link provided below.
+You will need to enter your contact information, select faculty consultant preferences, and upload your file, then click SUBMIT.
+You will receive an automated confirmation email.